What is a Discovery Flight? The Complete Guide

 Cessna 172 Plane in front of hanger ready for an instrument rating training

-Understand the Basics of Flight
+Grasp the Fundamentals of Flight

-During the Flight: A Milestone-by-Milestone Walkthrough
+Your Flight Experience: A Milestone-by-Milestone Walkthrough

 First Contact: Mastering the Cockpit